 Appellate Case Numbers: 15-56014; 15-56025; 15-56059; 15-56061; 15-56064; 15-56067

 On July 27, 2018, the Ninth Circuit Court of Appeals granted the petition for rehearing before the full Ninth Circuit panel (all 24 active judges on the court) to reconsider the decision.
-The hearing will be held during the week of September 24, 2018.
+The hearing was held Sept.
+27, 2018.
 A decision is expected within several months of the hearing.

 Because the appeals are still pending, the settlement administrator is unable to mail out settlement payments.
 We apologize for the inconvenience and will continue to provide updates via this website.

 Hagens Berman has filed a proposed class-action lawsuit against Hyundai Motor America, owned by Hyundai Motor Company of Korea (KSE: 005380.KS) and Kia Motors America, owned jointly by Hyundai Motor Company and Kia Motor Company of Korea (KSE: 000270.KS) after regulators announced the companies overstated the fuel economy for many vehicles they sold in the United States.

 The suit, filed in the U.S. District Court for the District of Central California, seeks to represent all consumers who own or lease Hyundai and Kia vehicles whose EPA fuel economy ratings were less than the fuel economy rating produced by the applicable federal test in that model’s year.